-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Troy Kotsur, CODA

-- Kodi Smit-McPhee, The Power of the Dog
+- WINNER: Kodi Smit-McPhee, The Power of the Dog

 Best director - motion picture